 Each category of straight hair could require different styling products as they will ultimately help to maintain the shine and body of your hair.

-Type 1a hair is the most straight hair can get and is a prevalent hair trait amongst Asian people.
+Type 1a hair is the most straight hair can get and is a prevalent hair trait amongst Asian people who generally don’t have very porous hair.
 This type of hair is usually very glossy compared to curly hair.

 This is due to the fact that the natural oils on the scalp can travel directly down the hair strand and moisturize the hair.
 For people with curly hair, natural oils have a harder time reaching the ends of the hair.